1. Get Ready for your Trip

 The amount that UV protection you get decreases when you climb higher.
 It can become very harsh during certain days when you’re on the trail and expose you to sun radiation.
 Avoiding the sun can be beneficial in the reduction of wrinkles and the prevention of the development of skin cancer.
 However, it could increase the likelihood of making it through the hike.
 It is common for people to lose fluids when they are burned by the sun.
 At altitude, dehydration is one of the major causes of people not being successful when climbing mountains. we’ve previously stated.

 9).
 If you have more space to spare, consider bringing gifts for children in the neighborhood.

-Walking through tiny communities in which people live on the way towards Everest Base Camp is one of our top reasons for the trek.
+Walking through tiny communities in which people live on the way toward Everest Base Camp is one of our top reasons for the trek.
 While the weight limits on the hike are quite severe We recommend bringing snacks for your neighborhood children whenever you have room or weight!
 Crayons, colored pencils markers, books pads of paper, coloring books, or even small toys are some ideas to pack things.

 10).
 Be aware that you are currently taking a vacation.
 Have fun!

 The most important thing to be aware of is that you’re taking part in a unique adventure!
 Relax, open your mind, and be a good sport!
-If you are on a trek adventure such as Everest Base Camp, you’ll have plenty of time to relax.
-Everest Base Camp is, there is always plenty of time to relax.
+If you are on a trekking adventure such as Everest Base Camp, you’ll have plenty of time to relax.
+Everest Base Camp, there is always plenty of time to relax.
 With the exception of a few days that are longer generally, you walk about 4-6 hours a day, which gives plenty of time to relax, unwind and enjoy yourself with fellow trekkers once you arrive at the tea homes.